-- 3.1 In order to meet the aims and principles that the Anti-Social Behaviour Policy sets out the landlords will: - Support victims, witnesses and, where appropriate, vulnerable perpetrators. - Work in a multi-agency environment. - Undertake preventative activity and widely publicise information relating to our policy on antisocial behaviour. - Take appropriate and proportionate enforcement action against perpetrators. - Ensure that all colleagues dealing with anti-social behaviour are fully trained. - Set performance measures and undertake performance monitoring. - 3.2 We will assist our tenants who are suffering from anti-social behaviour, where the alleged perpetrator is another of our tenants, an occupant of one of our leasehold properties or any other person affecting our housing management function in the communities in which we work. - 3.3 We can only assist an owner-occupier or a private tenant, where the alleged perpetrator is a tenant of one of the landlords or an occupant of one of our leasehold properties.
+- 3.1 In order to meet the aims and principles that the Anti-Social Behaviour Policy sets out we will: - Support victims, witnesses and, where appropriate, vulnerable perpetrators. - Work in a multi-agency environment. - Undertake preventative activity and widely publicise information relating to our policy on anti-social behaviour. - Take appropriate and proportionate enforcement action against perpetrators. - Ensure that all colleagues dealing with anti-social behaviour are fully trained. - Set performance measures and undertake performance monitoring. - 3.2 We will assist our tenants who are suffering from anti-social behaviour, where the alleged perpetrator is another of our tenants, an occupant of one of our leasehold properties or any other person affecting our housing management function in the communities in which we work.
+Should an alleged perpetrator not be one of our tenants, we will work with the Local Authority to reach an appropriate outcome.

+3.3 We can only assist an owner-occupier or a private tenant, where the alleged perpetrator is a tenant of one of the landlords or an occupant of one of our leasehold properties.